eslint/eslint/docs/rules/linebreak-style.md

 Version control systems sometimes have special behavior for linebreaks.
 To make it easy for developers to contribute to your codebase from different platforms, you may want to configure your VCS to handle linebreaks appropriately.

 For example, the default behavior of [git](https://git-scm.com/) on Windows systems is to convert LF linebreaks to CRLF when checking out files, but to store the linebreaks as LF when committing a change.
 This will cause the `linebreak-style` rule to report errors if configured with the `"unix"` setting, because the files that ESLint sees will have CRLF linebreaks.
-If you use git, you may want to add a line to your [`.gitattributes` file](https://git-scm.com/docs/gitattributes) to prevent git from converting linebreaks in `.js` files:
+If you use git, you may want to set this to `"native"` or add a line to your [`.gitattributes` file](https://git-scm.com/docs/gitattributes) to prevent git from converting linebreaks in `.js` files:

 ```
 *.js text eol=lf